mariagrizelda/tutorial8-publisher/README.md

 <img width="1134" alt="Screenshot 2024-04-24 at 02 38 42" src="https://github.com/mariagrizelda/tutorial8-publisher/assets/134635504/5060f1f0-9f1c-4e13-8afc-a5afb1e47353">

-The chart in the image displays the publisher's activity in terms of message transmission.
-By observing the 'message rates last minute,' it is possible to assess whether the publisher is experiencing a high or low load in message delivery.
-This information is useful for gauging the volume of messages being sent and processed.
+The chart in the image details the publisher’s message transmission rates over the last minute, offering insights into the operational load of the messaging system.
+By tracking this metric, one can discern the frequency and intensity of message dispatches from the publisher.
+This measurement is crucial for understanding the real-time dynamics of the messaging system's throughput.

+When the 'message rates last minute' are high, it indicates that the publisher is actively sending out a substantial number of messages, suggesting a heavier operational load.
+This might be during peak usage times or when transmitting bulk data updates.
+Conversely, lower rates indicate fewer messages are being sent, which could signify less demand or idle periods.
 <img width="1450" alt="Screenshot 2024-04-24 at 02 48 25" src="https://github.com/mariagrizelda/tutorial8-publisher/assets/134635504/8761a7f2-b116-46e1-b6d8-48195b70e527">